mhearne-usgs/ipythondemo/README.md

 This demo has been tested with Anaconda.

+You will likely need to install basemap.
+If using anaconda, do the following:

+conda install basemap

+otherwise:

+pip install basemap

 You will need to install ObsPy using pip (make sure you have C and Fortran compilers installed on your system):

 pip install obspy